Pidgeot/python-lnp/readme.rst

 the reduced raws used by graphics packs and mods, and should not be modified or removed - any new graphics or mod install would break.

-Add versions by downloading the windows SDL edition of that version and placing it in the folder (eg "df_40_15_win.zip"), or by attempting an action that would require that baseline - such as installing a graphics pack - and accepting the download.
+Add versions by downloading any edition of that version and placing it in the baselines folder (eg "df_40_15_win.zip"), or by attempting an action that would require that baseline - such as installing a graphics pack - and accepting the download.